ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 }
 ```

-Implementing this type signals to client applications, that the implementing type can be refetched.
+Implementing this type signals to client applications, that the implementing type can be re-fetched.
 Implementing it also enforces the existence of an `id` field, a unique identifier, needed for the refetch operation.

 To refetch the types implementing the `Node` interface, a new `node` field is added to the query.